xvik/generator-gradle-plugin/README.md

 TestKit tests are useful to validate tasks execution (especially if there are files operations involved).
 These tests use real gradle build run.
 TestKit tests may be launched even for [different gradle versions](https://docs.gradle.org/current/javadoc/org/gradle/testkit/runner/GradleRunner.html#withGradleVersion(java.lang.String)).

-Important: to be able to run TestKit tests directly from IDE, you need to call [createClasspathManifest](https://docs.gradle.org/current/userguide/test_kit.html#N14A5F) task first which will generate tests classpath file.

 For more tests examples see [my plugins](#example-projects) sources.